Tempane (Ghana parliament constituency)

 Tempane is one of the constituencies represented in the Parliament of Ghana.
 It elects one Member of Parliament (MP) by the first past the post system of election.
+Akanvariva Lydia Lamisi is the member of parliament for the constituency.
 The Tempane constituency is located in the Garu-Tempane District of the Upper East Region of Ghana.
-It was created in 2012 by dividing the Garu-Tempane constituency in two.
+It was created in 2012 by dividing the Garu-Tempane constituency into two.

 Boundaries

 The seat is located entirely within the Garu-Tempane District of the Upper East Region of Ghana.